For its Wednesday, October 28, 2020 meeting, CIM’s Management and Economics Society is pleased to welcome:

 Osisko Gold Royalties

-who will deliver a presentation on:
+who will deliver an online presentation on:

 Tools to Effectively Evaluate and Communicate the Potential Value of Mineral Projects